MicrosoftDocs/azure-stack-docs/azure-local/update/azure-update-manager-23h2.md

     [![Screenshot to view progress about system updates in Azure Update Manager.](./media/azure-update-manager/update-in-progress.png)](media/azure-update-manager/update-in-progress.png#lightbox)

 4. On the **Download updates** page, review the progress of the download and preparation, and then select **Next**.

-5. On the **Check readiness** page, review the progress of the checks.
+5. On the **Check readiness** page, review the list of readiness checks and their results.
+    - You can select the links under **Affected systems** to view more details and individual system results.
 For information on the check types, see [About readiness checks](azure-update-manager-23h2.md#about-readiness-checks).

-Then select **Next**.
+6. Select **Next**.

-6. On the **Install** page, review the progress of the update installation.
+7. On the **Install** page, review the progress of the update installation.

     [![Screenshot to view update progress in Azure Update Manager.](./media/azure-update-manager/update-install-progress.png)](media/azure-update-manager/update-install-progress.png#lightbox)